What is HPV?

 HPV and genital warts

-About 90 per cent of genital warts cases are caused by HPV.
+Genital warts are a sexually transmitted infection caused by HPV.
 Genital warts are caused by the types of HPV which do not cause cancer.
 Having genital warts does not mean you are at risk of cancer.

 Genital warts used to be a very common sexually transmitted infection in Australia, especially in young people.